JustinSainton/Laika/readme.md

-=== Laika ===
+=== Jaika ===
-Contributors: rmccue
+Contributors: JustinSainton
 Tags: laika, sputnik, example, test
 Requires at least: 3.2
-Tested up to: 3.4
+Tested up to: 3.6-alpha
-Stable tag: 1.2
+Stable tag: 1.3

-Laika is a test plugin to show you how to use Sputnik's API.
+Jaika is a test plugin to show you how to use Sputnik's API.

 == Description ==

-Laika is a test plugin to show you how to use Sputnik's API.
+Jaika is a test plugin to show you how to use Sputnik's API.

-Laika is dedicated to the first dog in space, who gave her life for the advancement of the human race.
+Jaika is dedicated to the first dog in space, who gave her life for the advancement of the human race.

 == Installation ==

-1. Purchase Laika through the app store
+1. Purchase Jaika through the app store
-2. Download and activate Laika
+2. Download and activate Jaika
 3. Enjoy!

 == Frequently Asked Questions ==